Iterable integrates with Auryc to enable clients to

-The screenshot below shows an Auryc user profile for a user who has done a click event on a party supply and has added an item to the shopping cart.
+The screenshot below shows an Auryc user profile for a user who has clicked party supply and added an item to their shopping cart.
 The corresponding events are:

-/api/events/track.
-These events will then be visible in the user's Event History on the user profile.
+POST /api/events/trackIterable API endpoint.
+These events will then be visible in the user's Event History on their user profile.

 Analyze user journey in Auryc

 The session replay URL sent to Iterable allows you to analyze user journeys in Auryc.
 Click the URL to start watching the session replay.
 The following screenshot shows an example of the session replay: